impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 ### The `interactive` option

 So we're testing whether a certain option is on, namely the `interactive` option.
 What is the 'interactive' option, you ask?
-[The Linux Documentation Project](https://web.archive.org/web/20230529202612/https://tldp.org/LDP/abs/html/intandnonint.html){:target="_blank" rel="noopener"} give us an answer:
+[The Linux Documentation Project](https://web.archive.org/web/20230529202612/https://tldp.org/LDP/abs/html/intandnonint.html){:target="_blank" rel="noopener" } give us an answer:

 > An **interactive** shell reads commands from user input on a `tty`.
 Among other things, such a shell reads startup files on activation, displays a prompt, and enables job control by default.
 The user can **interact** with the shell.
 >
 > A shell running a script is always a non-interactive shell.

-And StackOverflow [fills in some of the gaps](https://web.archive.org/web/20220423122639/https://unix.stackexchange.com/questions/50665/what-is-the-difference-between-interactive-shells-login-shells-non-login-shell){:target="_blank" rel="noopener"} in the above answer:
+And StackOverflow [fills in some of the gaps](https://web.archive.org/web/20220423122639/https://unix.stackexchange.com/questions/50665/what-is-the-difference-between-interactive-shells-login-shells-non-login-shell){:target="_blank" rel="noopener" } in the above answer:

 > Interactive: As the term implies: Interactive means that the commands are run with user-interaction from keyboard.
 E.g. the shell can prompt the user to enter input.
 >